climacell/mobile-home-assignment/README.md

 * We encourage using swift or kotlin

 #### Before you start:
-* Create a branch with your name from the `master` branch
 * Request for an `apikey` to work with [Climacell Api](https://developer.climacell.co/docs)